 The CBP is a sister location to TBP in Urbana, thus it also reflects upon TBP’s reputation.
 Therefore, the UI is willing to incorporate specific communication protocols in the revised FUA to address TBP concerns.
 These could address some of the following requests from TBP:

-response times to hold meetings – we could agree to hold a meeting within ten days of a written request for a meeting
+Response times to hold meetings – we could agree to hold a meeting within ten days of a written request for a meeting.

-response times to acknowledge requests for information – we could agree to acknowledge requests for information within two days of a written request
+Response times to acknowledge requests for information – we could agree to acknowledge requests for information within two days of a written request.

-discussion of employee disciplinary actions – we could agree to communicate or consult with TBP steering before taking disciplinary actions, with the limitation that the committee’s role would be advisory only.
+Discussion of employee disciplinary actions – we could agree to communicate or consult with TBP steering before taking disciplinary actions, with the limitation that the committee’s role would be advisory only.
 That is, we are happy to hear the TBP opinions, but we would not be bound to agree to them.

-notice prior to temporarily closing the CBP location – we could agree to provide notice at least ten days in advance of any CBP closure and the anticipated re-open date.
+Notice prior to temporarily closing the CBP location – we could agree to provide notice at least ten days in advance of any CBP closure and the anticipated re-open date.

 The UI expects the CBP to become financially self-sufficient, and needs more detail about the current financial structure.